 Forms are also available online at www.napavalley.edu/financialaid under the “Forms” button.

 Step 4: Choose Your Financial Aid Refund Option (Payment Options)

-- Watch for a bright green BankMobile envelope in the mail.
+- Watch for a bright green BankMobile envelope in the mail after your financial aid file is complete.
 NVC has partnered with BankMobile to provide electronic options for financial aid refunds (payments) to students.
 You must use the information provided in your green envelope to login to BankMobile and choose how you want to receive your money.

 Step 5: Review Your Awards and Award Letter

 - When your file is complete, NVC will send you an award notification email.
 You may view your awards and print your award letter in WebAdvisor Financial Aid Self-Service at any time.

 - CA College Promise Grants (formerly known as the Board of Governors Fee Waiver) is a waiver which pays the CA resident enrollment fees before your file is complete.
 All other financial aid grants, work study, and loans are awarded AFTER you complete your financial aid file.

 - Financial aid refunds are paid on regularly scheduled payment dates.
 See “Important Payment Information” at www.napavalley.edu/financialaid for more information.

 Priority for financial aid funding is given to students who demonstrate the highest need.
 Students who file applications by March 2nd and complete their file by submitting all required documents will be considered first priority for the Fall semester.